toontownfellowship/ThirdParty/mac/readme.md

 # Darwin Instructions
 ## Installation
-All that is really needed for installation is double clicking on the .pkg for Panda3D, and then using the provided .sh file to install all of the Panda3D dependencies.
+All that is really needed for installation is double clicking on the .dmg for Panda3D, and then using the provided .sh file to install all of the Panda3D dependencies.

 To install the dependencies with the shell file:
     cd "directory of the shell file"